Valyreon/Subloader/README.md

 ### Portable

 You can now also use Subloader as a portable exe file, included in the latest release.
-Note that the computer running it will still need .NET 6 Runtime.
-Making the exe self contained would increase it's size to ~140MG.
+It will use a config file in the same directory.

 ### Acknowledgments